DOGE's market value has risen 14% to almost $11 billion this month.

 In 2015, Palmer and Markus stepped away from Dogecoin, calling the community “toxic” and criticizing it for being “white male dominated” and marred by “buzzword-filled business ideas.”
 More recently, Markus said the dogecoin market has been marked by “pump and dumping, rampant greed” and “hype without research”.

 The project was left in the hands of volunteer developers from the dogecoin community, who infrequently update the underlying code.

 By January 2018, Dogecoin’s market capitalization broke the $1 billion milestone.
 But it wasn’t until 2021 that dogecoin’s popularity went to a completely different level.

-Since then, Elon Musk – now the self-proclaimed “Dogefather” – has been responsible for pumping doge prices on several occasions by sharing various references and memes relating to the dog-themed cryptocurrency on his social media feed.
+Since then, Musk – now the self-proclaimed “Dogefather” – has been responsible for pumping doge prices on several occasions by sharing references and memes relating to the dog-themed cryptocurrency on his social media feed.